LED Lighting Supply / Blog / Lighting Guide for Education Institutions

 Learning in schools has drastically changed, and so has lighting.
 LED technology is the way to go as it is energy-efficient, environmentally safe, recyclable, and has a long lifespan.
 A lighting upgrade can favorably impact a school’s budget as LEDs and lighting controls can significantly lower energy costs.
 LED lighting not only creates a great learning environment but also lowers maintenance costs and complies with lighting codes.

-8 Common Questions Asked About Lighting for Schools
+8 Common Questions About Lighting for Schools

 Educational institutions fulfill a unique role in society.
 They are places of learning, interaction, and community cohesion.